 - A national network of about 100 fast chargers are being installed by charge.net.nz in cities and every ~80km along major state highways.
 The first stations were installed in 2015 and the network will be largely complete by the end of 2017, assisted by BMW.
-(Map below right) - Fast chargers separately provided by electricity companies. - A nationwide coverage of hotels, motels and campervan grounds where you can plug in at powered car parks for slow charging.
+(Map below right) - Fast chargers separately provided by some electricity companies, particularly Vector. - Phoneboxes are being upgraded to provide slow charging (see spark.co.nz/plug) - A nationwide coverage of hotels, motels and campervan grounds where you can plug in at powered car parks for slow charging.
 These often require a Blue Commando plug. - Tesla have stated it will build its own SuperCharger network but have not given timelines. - A growing number of destinations (tourist sites, malls, supermarkets, etc) have slow chargers.